Jerome Horsey: Second visit to Russia

 On arrival in London, Horsey had several meetings with Queen Elizabeth, translating the papers he had carried into English.
 Horsey returned to Russia with nine ships loaded with cargo, partly supplied by adventurers outside the Russia Company.

 He later returned to England with letters from the Tsar asking for help, as the wife of the Tsar was having difficulty conceiving.
-But this was misunderstood, and Jerome returned with a midwife, which did not go down well at the Russian court.
-The English at this time also lost favour as it was thought that the Spanish would conquer England.
+However, this was misunderstood, and Jerome returned with a midwife, which did not go down well at the Russian court.
+The English at this time also lost favour as it was thought that the Spaniards would conquer England.
 When the Russians learned that the Spanish Armada was scattered, the English had half their customs duty removed.

 Horsey again returned to England in 1587, having apparently agreed with Boris Godunov that he would marry Maria on his return.
 He was then accused of fraud.
-However, his friends at the English Court stood by him.
+However, his friends at the English court stood by him.
 He was asked to return to Russia in 1591, but the Tsar would not see him and asked Elizabeth never to permit him to come to Russia again.
 He was accused of being "a well known spy".
 Boris Godunov arranged for his journey back to England and gave him a large present of money.

 Return to England

 In 1595 Horsey was accused of high treason by Finch, whom he had caused to be sent home from Moscow.
 It is thought that Finch was put up to this by Sir Jeremy Bowes, the ex-ambassador to Moscow, who thought that Horsey had caused him to be sent home by the Russians.
 Among other things, Horsey was stated to have said "Our Virgin Quene is no more a virgin than I am".
 The queen had no choice but to sign a warrant for his arrest, but she said "I still believe Jerome Horsey will prove himself honest".
 The case came before the Privy Council in April 1597 but was dismissed, and Finch was proved to be a liar by witnesses.

 Horsey worked for the Russia Company from 1572 to about 1585.
 He was made an Esquire of the Body to Queen Elizabeth in 1580, was knighted on 23 July 1603 and Receiver of Crown Lands in nine counties in June 1604.
-He was a Justice of the Peace in Buckinghamshire from about 1601 and High Sheriff of Buckinghamshire in 1611–12.
-He represented various places, Saltash (1593), Camelford (1597), Bossiney (1601, 1604 and 1614) and East Looe (1621), in Parliament, serving over 30 years.
+He was a Justice of the Peace in Buckinghamshire from about 1601 and High Sheriff of Buckinghamshire in 1611–1612.
+He represented various places, Saltash (1593), Camelford (1597), Bossiney (1601, 1604, and 1614) and East Looe (1621), in Parliament, serving over 30 years.
 He translated the Slavonic Bible and was responsible for introducing the term "White Russia" into England for Belarus.

 He died in January 1626 and was buried at Great Kimble.
 Horsey is occasionally cited as a contemporary authority on Eastern Europe, Russia, and the reign of Ivan the Terrible.